sdcondon/FlUnit/src/FlUnit.Documentation/wwwroot/md/user-guide/other-notes.md

 I view this as a positive - because being able to see at a glance what I'm asserting without that assertion failing is a powerful thing.
 Others may disagree..

-### Caveats When Targeting .NET 5 or Earlier

-While a version of the framework that targets .NET Standard 2.0 exists, and should work properly, there is one thing in particular to note:

-**The .NET Standard version uses LINQ for automatic assertion naming, which has some limitations:** In .NET 6, the automatic naming of assertion results is achieved via the [CallerArgumentExpression](https://docs.microsoft.com/en-us/dotnet/csharp/whats-new/csharp-10#callerargumentexpression-attribute-diagnostics) attribute and the C# 10 compiler's knowledge thereof.
-This of course isn't available in earlier versions, so in the .NET standard version of the framework, automatic naming is facilitated by allowing you to specify assertions as LINQ expressions.
-These have some limitations and caveats.
-For example, LINQ expressions can't represent method calls with optional arguments (which are pretty common in assertion frameworks).
-Also, the round trip from expression tree back to string representation may result in some unexpected output.
-Finally, building expression trees comes at a performance cost.

 ### Test Lifetime - Test Property Getter vs Initializer

 Test object lifetime is something you don't really need to worry about when writing tests (since its the test adapter that manages this).